dappcenter/polis-v1-core/README.md

 > Plutus is the Greek god of wealth

-The plutus contract is in charge of distributing the supply and manage reductions among Carme, Agora and Senate.
+The plutus contract is in charge of distributing the supply, rewards and manage reductions among Drachma holders, Agora and Senate.

 ## Agora